Home automation company Rezzi just won the Protolabs Cool Idea Award for its "smart waste bin", SmartCan.

 A noble purpose

-"Autonomous robotic vacuum cleaners have helped keep the house clean.
-Electronic doorbells have contributed to safety.
-SmartCan helps manage household waste," says Vicky Holt, president & CEO of Protolabs.
+“Autonomous robot vacuum cleaners have helped keep the house clean.
+Electronic doorbells contributed to safety.
+SmartCan contributes to household waste management,” says Vicky Holt, president & CEO of Protolabs.

-"There are more and more autonomous devices in consumer electronics: their goal is to reduce the time we spend doing undesirable things to devote ourselves to things of greater value. "
+“There are more and more autonomous devices in consumer electronics: their goal is to reduce the time we spend doing undesirable things and focus on more valuable things.”